Mythra/dev-loop/docs/docs/schemas/task-conf.md

 cannot be run directly (it must be invoked through a `oneof`/`pipeline`/`parallel-pipeline`).
 All internal tasks must be used at least once, or an error will occur because it would be impossible for that task to do anything.

+- `ctrlc_is_failure`: Bool [OPTIONAL]

+Whether or not this task is a task that may need a Ctrl-C, and as such shouldn't mark ctrlc as a failure.
+Defaults to TRUE, since most tasks want to treat a Ctrl-C as a failure.